devballteam/promonitor/README.md

   - Green dot means that he approved PR.
   - White dot means that reviewer left some review earlier but during that time new commit was added so reviewer need to review PR again.
 - **Ready status** - When all reviewers will have 'approved' status then whole PR is highlighted with green background.
-- **JIRA link** - If PR name begins with JIRA ticket then additional button will appear before PR link.
+- **Ticket link** - If PR name begins with issue tracker (like JIRA) ticket then additional button will appear before PR link.